On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Introduction

 For simplicity, in what follows we will assume that all diffeomorphisms preserve the orientation.
 Notice that the general case reduces to this one, as the subgroup of orientation-preserving elements has index two in the original group, hence it carries all its relevant dynamical properties.

 The aim of this work is to provide proofs of affirmative answers to Questions~\ref{q:m} and~\ref{q:m-e} for actions by real-analytic diffeomorphisms, with the extra hypothesis that the group $G$ is algebraically free for the first one.
 The reason for just treating free-group actions comes from that the very simple algebraic structure allows giving more elementary combinatorial arguments.
 Moreover, according to a theorem of Ghys to be discussed below, it still allows dealing with actions of non-necessarily free groups admitting an exceptional minimal set.
-Although our approach and techniques also yield a road towards Question~\ref{two} and eventually to Question~\ref{one}, more general cases \emr{are to be treated} in separate works.
+We will discuss possible generalizations of these results in \S{}\ref{s:next} below; for the moment, we mention that our approach and techniques yield a road towards Question~\ref{two} and eventually to Question~\ref{one}.
+Nevertheless, more general cases will be treated in separate works.

 Finally, let us point out that translating our results and approach to the language of codimension-one foliations also seems to provide a road towards the well-known question of the topological invariance of the Godbillon--Vey class \cite{ghys-god}.
 Namely, given a codimension-one foliation, one can ask whether its holonomy pseudogroup is (locally) discrete.
 In the case it is, an analogue of our Main Theorem, combined with Theorem~\ref{t:KF} below would give us a rigid description of the dynamics that would probably suffice to describe the GV class.
 On the other hand, if the holonomy pseudogroup is not (locally) discrete, a topological conjugacy is often (transversally) analytic, which implies the invariance of the GV class almost immediately.